Thinking about visiting Pearl Harbor with kids? Find out why you should definitely add the Pearl Harbor Aviation Museum to your Oahu itinerary!

 Shealy Restoration Shop

 As the name suggests, this is an actual airplane restoration shop where you can see real-time restoration of WWII airplanes.
-If you take a Pearl Harbor Aviation Museum tour, you’ll be able to get a much closer look.
+If you take a Ford Island Air Museum tour, you’ll be able to get a much closer look.

 The History of Pearl Harbor and How it Relates to Aviation